 Alternatively, you can ask the IRS to tax your LLC like a Corporation.
 There are two types of corporate taxation available for an LLC:

-• An LLC taxed as a S-Corporation, or more technically known as an LLC taxed under Subchapter S of the Internal Revenue Code.
+- An LLC taxed as an S-Corporation, or more technically known as an LLC taxed under Subchapter S of the Internal Revenue Code.

 In this article, we will discuss an LLC being taxed as a C-Corporation.

 Please note, the following sections are brief overviews and are not exhaustive.
 As mentioned earlier, you will need to speak with an accountant and/or tax attorney to discuss the details that are unique to your business.

 Disadvantages of an LLC taxed as a C-Corp

 Disadvantage: Double Taxation